 "They haven't done anything.
 So people are happy when people like me come out, because there are no rules."

 But there are rules, says Detective Sergeant Kim Gross with Toronto police's child exploitation unit, who argues that someone without training might screw up the evidence-gathering process needed to support a charge like luring or worse, tip off a would-be offender.

 "He's alerted this person to this technique," she tells VICE.
 "What if he's scaring them away to the point that we never capture them?"

-When one of Gross' 17 officers carries out an undercover operation, she says it takes meticulous planning to follow legal protocols.
+When one of Gross's 17 officers carries out an undercover operation, she says it takes meticulous planning to follow legal protocols.
 For example, if a cop engages in entrapment by encouraging someone to commit a crime they wouldn't otherwise commit, it's considered a Charter of Rights violation.
 Despite admiring Payne for his good intentions, the potential for screwing up even the most basic of protocols is partially why Gross advises against vigilantism.
-Even if his activities led to an arrest, she says a good defence lawyer "could tear him apart" on the witness stand, throwing a case into jeopardy.
+Even if his activities lead to an arrest, she says a good defense lawyer "could tear him apart" on the witness stand, throwing a case into jeopardy.

 "Wouldn't it be better to have this person in jail?"
 Gross asks.